#3 Entropy & the Psyche

-Psychologically, the assessment of value is typical of those sticky qualitative research variables that are undeniably subjective.
-Consider that even quantitative results from quality assurance tests regarding materials’ reliability under various stress trials are further value-assessed within human consciousness before decision leads to action.
-This goes for everything from a ship’s hull to a skyscraper to a golf ball.
+Psychologically, the assessment of value is typical of those qualitative, sticky research variables that are undeniably subjective.
+However, consider that even quantitative results from multiple quality assurance tests regarding structural materials’ reliability under various stress trials are yet further value-assessed within human consciousness as cognition will effect decision before action.

-Generally speaking, the evaluative process occurs within the mental domain where cognition and emotional input, along with perhaps intuitive and physical stimuli, provides a rationale of evaluation/assessment to the self.
-Notice how a rationale immediately dons a composite sort of tangible (quantitative) character that is acquired and idiosyncratically integrated from the input data.
+Generally speaking, the evaluative process occurs within the mental domain where cognition and emotional input, along with perhaps intuitive and physical stimuli, provide a rationale of assessment to the self.
+Notice how that composite thought, that rationale, instantaneously transforms into a seemingly tangible utility that idiosyncratically integrates effortlessly into the input data by and for the self.

-One system is infinitely operative within the universe of space and time and a world-reality replete with distinctive sensations and perceptions of both tangible and ethereal things, while the other is psychologically ubiquitous, autonomic and always functions to benefit personal well-being, prosperity and behavioral propriety.
-Together they provide symmetry for finding order, meaning and purpose throughout the life process.
+Psychologically, dharma and entropy characterize as two distinct complementary thermal dynamics that are eternally active and bonded together within the human psyche.
+One is infinitely operative measuring events wrapped in space and time…an individualized world-reality replete with distinctive sensations and perceptions of both tangible and ethereal things.
+The other is psychologically ubiquitous…a self-known, private, idiosyncratic universe that inherently functions to benefit personal well-being, prosperity and behavioral propriety.
+Together they define the sense of our personal well-being and a symmetry for finding order, meaning and purpose throughout the life process.

 Qualitative & quantitative, objective & subjective, yin & yang are among the multitude of binary pairs forming the bedrock of all psychological phenomena.
 Unabashedly, dharma joins the pack and arrives with its thermal partner, entropy.
 Ostensibly, whether mechanical or psychological, any discussion of energy activity in a system would be incomplete without some respectful and diligent commentary regarding this 2nd law of thermodynamics.

-Consider first that entropy is deemed a law of the universe.
+Consider first that physics considers entropy to be a law of the universe.
 It is not a theory, a hypothesis, or some conceptualized mathematical abstraction.
-Everything in the universe trends toward entropy which is why some quaintly refer to it as time’s arrow.
+Everything in the phenomenal universe trends toward entropy and why some quaintly refer to it as time’s arrow.
 This is why it is so very important to have some rudimentary understanding of entropy as it applies to human consciousness and personality development since everything throughout the life process undeniably proceeds through time.

 A simple Google query provides that entropy is “the measure of a system's thermal energy per unit temperature that is unavailable for doing useful work.
 Because work is obtained from ordered molecular motion, the amount of entropy is also a measure of the molecular disorder, or randomness of a system.”
 (Google’s italics and boldface)